miaokisama/Pedestrian-detection-bases-on-yolov4/README.md

 # Pedestrian-detection(bases-on-yolov4)
 This set of scripts are using the deep learning framework from [AlexeyAB / darknet](https://github.com/AlexeyAB/darknet).
-By following the steps, I built myself a pedestraion detection model.
+By following the steps, I could built my own  pedestraion detection model.
 ## Demo
 ### I、Authorization and installation before envrionmental config (needed while useing Colaboratory)
 1. Authorization